How to Restore iPhone Firmware and Backup

-The expression iPhone restore is used to mean the process of reinstalling iPhone firmware as an upgrade or downgrade. iPhone firmware restore can be done using iTunes or through jailbreak tools like Redsnow.
+iPhone restore is used to mean the reinstallation of firmware during an upgrade or downgrade.
+It can be done using iTunes or jailbreak tools like Redsnow.

 The important thing to note is that previously backed up data can only be restored to an iPhone whose firmware version is the same or higher.
-You cannot restore iPhone data to an iPhone running old firmware version.
+Backed up data cannot be restored to a downgraded firmware.

 iPhone firmware restore basically lets you wipe the iPhone clean and install a new operating system (IOS) from scratch.
 You must install and configure apps and settings afresh.

 iPhone reset meanwhile takes the iPhone software and settings back to its original state. iPhone reset is necessary when troubleshooting bugs i.e. Network settings or when opting out of jailbreak status.